 MUSEUMS

-• The Rodin Museum is a small museum near Les Invalides and the Eiffel Tower.
-The museum is housed in Rodin’s home, but the garden that surrounds the house was my favorite as it contains many of his famous sculptures.
+- The Rodin Museum is a small museum near Les Invalides and the Eiffel Tower.
+The museum is housed in Rodin’s home, but the garden that surrounds the house is my favorite as it contains many of his famous sculptures.

 MONUMENTS AND HISTORIC BUILDINGS